emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 Additionally, the ground in that area becomes difficult terrain until cleared away.
 Each 2m-square portion of the area requires at least 1 minute to clear by hand.

+At 7th level and 15th level, the damage increases by 1d10 on a Failure, 4d10 on a Success, and 6d10 on a Critical Success.

 You can use this Flourish once per day.

 ### Felling Strike
 1 action\
 Your attack can ground an airborne foe.
 Make a Strike.
-If it hits and deals damage to a flying target, the target falls up to 30m.
+If it hits and deals damage to a flying target, the target falls up to 40m.
 The fall is gradual enough that if it causes the target to hit the ground, the target takes no damage from the fall.
 If the attack is a critical hit, the target can't Fly, Leap, levitate, or otherwise leave the ground until the end of your next turn.

+At 7th level and 15th level, the maximum distance the target falls is increased by 20m.

 You can use this Flourish once per day.